Luukvdpoel/full-siora-mvp/README.md

 🙌 Let’s build the creator economy’s identity engine.

-Absolutely — Nura is a beautiful, sleek name with a lot of potential meaning behind it.
+Absolutely — Siora is a beautiful, sleek name with a lot of potential meaning behind it.
 Let’s give it a layered explanation that feels intentional, emotional, and brand-aligned:

-✨ What Does “Nura” Mean?
+✨ What Does “Siora” Mean?
 1. Derived from “Nūr” (Arabic):
 “Nūr” means “light” — often referring to inner light, clarity, or enlightenment.
-This aligns perfectly with what Nura does:
+This aligns perfectly with what Siora does:
 Helping creators shine by revealing the true light of their digital identity.

 2. Short, fluid, and human-sounding
-•	“Nura” sounds warm, modern, and personal — like a trusted assistant or guide (think Siri, Luna, Clara)
+•	“Siora” sounds warm, modern, and personal — like a trusted assistant or guide (think Siri, Luna, Clara)
 •	Feels feminine, calming, and a little futuristic — great for a product that blends tech + emotional intelligence

 3. As a brand metaphor:
-“Nura is not here to change who you are — it helps you see yourself more clearly.”
+“Siora is not here to change who you are — it helps you see yourself more clearly.”
 You can use this in your positioning or pitch:
-•	“Nura is your personal brand’s mirror, light, and amplifier — powered by AI, shaped by you.”
+•	“Siora is your personal brand’s mirror, light, and amplifier — powered by AI, shaped by you.”

 💡 Possible Taglines:
-•	“Nura.
+•	“Siora.
 Your identity, illuminated.”
-•	“Brand clarity, powered by Nura.”
+•	“Brand clarity, powered by Siora.”
-•	“Shine online — with Nura.”
+•	“Shine online — with Siora.”
 •	“Know your brand.
 Grow your brand.
-Nura.”
+Siora.”

 Understood—you're focusing on Step 3: User Discovery to understand the challenges creators and brands face regarding personal branding and influencer partnerships.
 Here's a summary of common issues identified through research:
 Challenges Creators Face in Defining Their Personal Brand Online